-- a.
-South Cargo 1 & 2 Parking: South Cargo buildings 1 and 2 are located between AOC building and Gate 55.
-These parking spaces are reserved for employees of tenants specifically assigned to these facilities and customers of tenants quartered in these facilities.
+South Cargo 1 & 2 Parking: South Cargo buildings 1 and 2 are located between the AOC building and Gate 55.
+The parking spaces located at these buildings are reserved for employees of tenants specifically assigned to these facilities, and customers of tenants quartered in these facilities.
 Employees assigned to work in other facilities are not authorized to park at this facility.
-Cargo bays shall not be blocked by employee vehicles.
-Tenants are required to be respectful of each other's space and to ensure that their employees are in compliance with all parking regulations. - b.
-South Cargo 3 Parking: This parking area is located at the South Cargo facility, currently occupied by American Airlines and other Airport tenants.
+Employee vehicles shall not block cargo bays, unless approved by tenant management.
+Tenants are required to be respectful of each other's space and to ensure that their employees are in compliance with all parking regulations.
+Tenants will issue orange hangtags (provided by the Authority) to their employees.
+Hangtags shall be placed and shall remain on the rearview mirror of all employee vehicles while parked at South Cargo 1 and 2.
+Tenants may provide hangtags to customers whose vehicles will be parked at the South Cargo Buildings 1 and 2 for 15 minutes or longer.
+Any vehicle owner not following parking rules is subject to ticketing and/or towing at the owner's expense.

+a.
+South Cargo 3 Parking: This parking area is located at the South Cargo facility, currently occupied by American Airlines and other

+Airport tenants.
 Authority departments.
 This lot is not controlled by access cards, however hangtags have been issued to authorized personnel only.
-Only employees who have been issued the proper hangtag are permitted to park at this facility. - c.
+Only employees who have been issued the proper hangtag are permitted to park at this facility.

+- b.
 Airport Operations Center (AOC) Parking: The parking lot at the AOC is primarily for customers conducting business in the AOC.
 A number of spaces located directly in front of the building are reserved for official Airport Authority vehicles and the Authority division and department management staff who have offices in the AOC building.
-RDU employees and contract workers working in the AOC should use the employee parking lot located across the street, behind the Multi-purpose 2 building. - d.
+RDU employees and contract workers working in the AOC should use the employee parking lot located across the street, behind the Multi-purpose 2 building. - c.
 RDUAA Administration Building Parking (RDU Center): The parking lot at the RDU Center is primarily for visitors or customers conducting business in the RDU Center.
 Visitors also utilize the RDU Center parking lot as a cellphone lot to wait for arriving passengers.
 Employees of the Airport Authority are prohibited from parking in the first rows of spaces closest to the front door.
 These spaces are reserved for customers and visitors of the Airport Authority.
 Airport Authority employee hangtags should be displayed on all employee vehicles parked at this facility.